OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/components/exec_comp.rst

 .. embed-test::
     openmdao.components.tests.test_exec_comp.TestExecComp.test_feature_math

-You can also access built-in Numpy functions by using the prefix "numpy." in front of the function name.
+You can also access built-in Numpy functions by using the prefix "numpy." with the function name.

 .. embed-test::
     openmdao.components.tests.test_exec_comp.TestExecComp.test_feature_numpy